Prince of Wales's feathers: Military

 The Rashtriya Indian Military College, an Indian military academy formerly named the Prince of Wales Royal Indian Military College from 1922 to 1947, also utilizes the feather badge in its own symbology.

+Lord-lieutenant

+The cap and uniform badge of lord-lieutenants in Welsh lieutenancies uses the Prince-of-Wales feathers to differentiate its lord-lieutenants from lord-lieutenants in other counties.

 Former

 Several former British Army units also incorporated the Prince of Wales's feathers into their own badges before their disbandment/amalgamation into larger units during the 20th and early 21st century.
 They include the 2nd King Edward VII's Own Gurkha Rifles (The Sirmoor Rifles), Prince of Wales's Leinster Regiment (Royal Canadians), Staffordshire Regiment (The Prince of Wales'), South Lancashire Regiment (The Prince of Wales's Volunteers), the 9th/12th Royal Lancers (Prince of Wales's), the Prince of Wales' Own Civil Service Rifles, and the Royal Hussars (Prince of Wales' Own).
 The 92nd (Prince of Wales's Own) Punjabis, a former British Indian Army unit, also incorporated the feather badge into its own design.

 A single Prince of Wales's feather was also incorporated into the badge of HMS Norfolk.
 Norfolk was decommissioned in 2005.